 Grapes and Health - Research Highlights

 Over 15 years of research suggests that grapes may offer intriguing health-promoting possibilities.
 Specifically, research suggests that grapes help support heart health and may help promote long-term health.

 Research is ongoing to uncover just how grapes may deliver these benefits.
-Studies suggest that grape polyphenols, which can also act as antioxidants, may help protect the health and function of our cells in multiple ways, contributing to antioxidant action and influencing an array of cell communications that affect important biological processes.
+Studies suggest that grape polyphenols, in a variety of ways, may help protect the health and function of our cells in multiple ways, contributing to antioxidant action and influencing an array of cell communications that affect important biological processes.